Skip to Content

 Fishing Regulations

 Fishing regulations have also been implemented to protect Atlantic bluefin tuna populations.
-In the United States, the National Oceanic and Atmospheric Administration (NOAA) has implemented strict fishing regulations for Atlantic bluefin tuna, including size and bag limits and seasonal closures.
-The European Union has also implemented fishing regulations for bluefin tuna, including catch limits and the use of certain fishing gear.
+In the United States, there are now strict fishing regulations in place for Atlantic bluefin tuna.
+These rules regulate the size of tuna you’re allowed to catch, and also when you’re allowed to fish.
+The European Union has made similar rules, including catch limits and the use of certain fishing gear.

 Scientific Research

-Scientific research is also crucial in the conservation of Atlantic bluefin tuna.
-Researchers are studying the behavior and biology of bluefin tuna to better understand their needs and how to protect them.
-Technological advances, such as electronic tagging, are also helping researchers track the movements and behavior of bluefin tuna.
+Scientific research is perhaps the most important part when it comes to the conservation of Atlantic bluefin tuna.
+Researchers are studying the behavior and biology of bluefin tuna to better understand how to protect them.
+For example, newly invented electronic tagging helps researchers track the movements and behavior of bluefin tuna.

 The Bottom Line